wangbn99/chatbot-with-streamlit/README.md

 .\.streamlit\secrets.toml
 OpenAI_key='xxxxxxxxxxxx'
 ```
-You can go to https://platform.openai.com/account/api-keys get your OpenAI API key
+You can go to https://platform.openai.com/account/api-keys to create and get your OpenAI API key.

 ## Run locally